cracos/test/atop.md

 __q__ --> Quit this

 ## RAW DATA STORAGE
-atop can store the system and process level statistics in	compressed binary format	in a raw	file with the flag	__-w__ followed by the __filename__.
+Atop can store the system and process level statistics in	compressed binary format	in a raw	file with the flag	__-w__ followed by the __filename__.
 If this file already exists and is recognized	as a raw	data file, atop will append new samples to the file (starting with a sample which reflects the activity since boot); if the file does not exist, it will be created.

 A raw file can be read and visualized again with the flag __-r__ followed by the __filename__.
 If no filename is specified, the file
 /var/log/atop/atop_YYYYNMDC is opened for input (where YYYYNMDC are digits representing the current date).